 Away from city crowds and traffic in neighboring Ogden, Ogden Valley’s biking scene stands out among local cycling circles.
 Cyclists love the diverse riding conditions nestled among big mountain backdrops.
 Amateur and experienced riders alike can find a ride that suits their skills and desired mileage, from huge climbs and descents to rolling farmland to cruising around Pineview Reservoir, the area’s watersports hub, and it’s all just minutes from Ogden itself or 45 miles from Salt Lake City.

-There’s a reason USA Cycling has tapped the area for both its Collegiate and Masters Road National Championship races four times in the last six years.
+There’s a reason USA Cycling has tapped the area for both its Collegiate and Masters Road National Championship races four times in recent history.